A21 safety package

 Phase 2 – safety package improvements

-As part of the suite of safety improvements on the A21, we’ll be making improvements to both Marley Lane and Moat Lane junctions, by overhauling the signage and road markings.
+As part of the suite of safety improvements on the A21, we’re making improvements to both Marley Lane and Moat Lane junctions, by overhauling the signage and road markings.
+This work is underway.

 Alongside the safety package project, we’re also continuing with our usual maintenance and repairs of the road.
 More information, along with other work we’re completing on our network, can be found on our South East maintenance schemes page.